pyros-dev/pyros-setup/README.rst

   $ pyros_setup
   $ nosetests pyros_setup

-However it is also usable by catkin from source for ease of development and compatibility testing.

 Basically it allows you to do this::

+  import pyros_setup
   try:
       import rospy
       import roslaunch
       import rosgraph
       import rosnode
   except ImportError:  # if ROS environment is not setup, we emulate it.
-      import pyros_setup
-      pyros_setup = pyros_setup.delayed_import_auto(base_path=os.path.join(os.path.dirname(__file__), '..', '..', '..', '..', '..', '..'))
-      import rospy
+      pyros_setup.configurable_import().configure('mysetup.cfg').activate()  # this will use mysetup.cfg from pyros-setup instance folder import rospy
       import roslaunch
       import rosgraph
       import rosnode

-A ROS package WILL NOT be provided, since there is no simple and clean way to turn a pure python package into a catkin package.
-If you want to depend on pyros-setup, you should use the rosdep pip dependency mechanism.
+If you want your package to depend on pyros-setup, you can choose to :
+ - use python dependency mechanism (via pip requirements or setup.py install_requires, using the pip package).
+ - use ros dependency mechanism (via rosdep, using the ROS package or the pip package)

 Note: If you know any easier / less tricky / more pythonic way of handling dynamic imports, let me know!